robert-ancell/star_app/PRIVACY.md

-Star does not collect any information from the user, it simply shows a star.
+This app does not collect any information from the user, it simply shows a star.